TwirlingGoddess/github-intro/README.md

 lesson plan man

-this is a collection of screenshots to practice using uploaded photos to create
+this is a collection of screenshots to practice using uploaded photos, to create